Hjkim118/cse15l-lab-reports/lab1.md

 ```
 It was working in /lecture1 directory before the command was written and after executing the code, it stayed in /lecture1 directory.
 Since cd is the command used for changing the directory, when it is used with files, it does not execute anything.
+This showed an error since the user put in the file as an argument of cd instead of a directory.
+So This showed an error sign that the file is not a directory.

 ```
 [user@sahara ~/lecture1]$ ls